Samkth123/KTH-md/Public Policy/Lecture 1/Organization theory for the public sector.md

+### Differences Between Public and Private Sector Organizations
+1. **Purpose and Goals**: Public organizations aim to serve the public interest and enhance citizen welfare, while private organizations focus on profit maximization and shareholder value.
+2. **Accountability and Governance**: Public organizations are accountable to citizens and political leaders, operating under strict regulations and democratic principles.
+In contrast, private organizations are primarily accountable to owners and shareholders.
+3. **Decision-Making Processes**: Decision-making in public organizations is often more complex due to the need to balance diverse interests and public scrutiny.
+Private organizations typically have more streamlined processes aimed at efficiency and profitability.
+4. **Resources and Constraints**: Public organizations often face budgetary constraints and must justify expenditures to taxpayers, whereas private organizations can leverage market mechanisms to secure funding and investments.

+### Main Characteristics of the Instrumental and Institutional Perspectives

+- **Instrumental Perspective**:
+    - **Focus**: Emphasizes rational decision-making, political control, and clear organizational structures.
+    - **Approach**: Views organizations as tools for achieving specific outcomes, highlighting the importance of means-end rationality in decision-making.
+    - **Characteristics**: Involves structured processes, formal hierarchies, and clear lines of authority.
+- **Institutional Perspective**:
+    - **Focus**: Examines the role of culture, norms, and historical contexts in shaping organizational behavior.
+    - **Approach**: Considers how established traditions and external pressures influence organizational structures and practices.
+    - **Characteristics**: Highlights the significance of informal norms, social legitimacy, and the adaptation of organizations to their environments.

 ### Part 1: Organization Theory in the Public Sector
 This section discusses the need for a distinct organization theory tailored for the public sector, emphasizing the importance of understanding various organizational forms and their evolution in response to public policy.
 It outlines three key perspectives for analysis: